BayonetArch/termux-mdwm/README.md

 ### **INSTRUCTIONS** ###
 ***for setting up the environment you need following requirements:***
-- [ ] termux app < :warning: only use github or fdroid as playstore one is outdated
+- [x] termux app
+<:warning:only use github or fdroid as playstore one is outdated
-- [ ] Push code to GitHub
+- [x] Push code to GitHub
-- [ ] Update README
+- [x] Update README
-- [ ] Add external repo link
+- [x] Add external repo link
-- [ ] Celebrate like a Chad
+- [x] Celebrate like a Chad